loreanvictor/riss/motivation.md

 # Motivation

-RISS aims to facilitate development of interoperable tools, services and platforms that together will constitute a distributed, social network, perhaps consisting of multiple interoperating platforms, tools and even personal websites.
+RISS aims to facilitate development of interoperable tools, services and platforms that together will constitute a distributed, social network.

 <br>